Progress M-21M

-Progress M-21M (Прогресс М-21М), identified by NASA as Progress 53P, is a Progress spacecraft used by Roskosmos to resupply the International Space Station (ISS) during 2013.
+Progress M-21M (Прогресс М-21М), identified by NASA as Progress 53P, was a Progress spacecraft used by Roskosmos to resupply the International Space Station (ISS) during 2013.
 Progress M-21M was built by RKK Energia.

 Launch

 The spacecraft was launched on time at 20:53:06 UTC on 25 November 2013 from the Baikonur Cosmodrome in Kazakhstan.

 Docking

 The Kurs-NA docking system was tested by Progress M-21M during a fly-by of the ISS on 28 November 2013.
 Progress M-21M later docked with the ISS on 29 November 2013 at 22:30:20 UTC.

 Cargo

 Progress M-21M delivers goods to the ISS, as fuel components, water, service equipment, equipment for scientific experiments, containers with food, and parcels for the crew.
 The total mass of all delivered goods is 2398 pounds.

 Orbit change

 On 13 March 2014, Progress M-21M was used to raise the orbit of the ISS by "two kilometers" after an engine burn of "almost ten minutes".